This website has been created to inform members of the public about the collective claim in relation to charges in the App Store.Back To Top

 If your business was domiciled in the UK on 5 May 2022, and at any point since 1 October 2015 has made for itself, and/or another, one or more purchases of an app or digital content within an app from an iPhone or iPad device in the UK storefront of the App Store then yes, it is very likely to be part of the class.Back To Top

-At this stage, class members do not need to do anything, unless you wish to opt-out of the collective case.
+At this stage, class members do not need to do anything.
 Updates on any developments will promptly be posted on this website so that you can stay up to date.
 In addition, if you register your interest in the collective claim, you will be notified of developments directly.

 In the event that Dr Kent secures compensation for the class, you will need to come forward and claim your share of any damages.
 Details of how to do this will be uploaded to this website when appropriate.Back To Top